Word Wars: A “Mini Scrabble”

 Daily Goals are shorter challenges that you can complete in one day.
 These include tasks like watching a certain number of ads or playing letters from the Word of the Day.

 The Word of the Day is a random word the game reveals each day.
-When you use a letter from the word in a match, the game’s Quests page will take note.
+When you play a word with a letter from the word of the day in a match, the game’s Quests page will take note.
 When you’ve used every letter, you earn 10 free coins.

 Weekly Quests are challenges that last for a seven-day period.
 You complete them in three phases.
 Each phase requires you to clear a specific win condition.
 Once you complete every phase, you win the prize.
 This is typically a coin bonus.